cloudnativelabs/kube-router/Documentation/generic.md

     kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/generic-kuberouter.yaml

 When service proxy is disabled kube-router will use in-cluster configuration to access APIserver through the cluster-ip.
+Service networking must therefore be setup before deploying kube-router in this operation mode.